Fernando Colunga

-Colunga gained international fame for playing Luis Fernando de la Vega in the Mexican soap opera Maria la del Barrio.
-He is also known for his roles as Manuel Fuentes-Guerra in the historical drama set in the Mexican post-independence period of the mid-19th century, Real love, and for playing Jesús García in Porque el amor manda.
-He received his drama education at Centro de Educación Artística de Televisa (CEA) in Mexico City.
+Colunga gained international fame for his role as Luis Fernando de la Vega in the hit Mexican telenovela María la del Barrio.
+He is also widely recognized for portraying Manuel Fuentes-Guerra in the historical drama Amor real, set in mid-19th century post-independence Mexico.
+In 2012, he starred as Jesús García in the romantic comedy telenovela Porque el amor manda.

+Colunga received his formal acting education at the Centro de Educación Artística (CEA), a drama school run by Televisa in Mexico City.

 Career

-Colunga worked as an actor in 1988, when he debuted twice as Eduardo Yañez's stuntman in the soap opera Dulce Desafío.
+Colunga worked as an actor in 1988, when he debuted twice as Eduardo Yañez's stuntman in the soap opera Dulce desafío.
 After that, he decided to start his acting career and enrolled in the Centro de Educación Artística de Televisa in 1990.
 In his early career, he was known to many audiences for his role in the Mexican version of Sesame Street.
-Colunga also starred in other shows, such as The Web, Marked Time, and All Of It.
+Colunga also starred in other shows, such as The Web, Marked Time, and All of It.

-He starred in telenovelas, including Cenizas y Diamantes, Madres Egoístas and Maria Mercedes.
-Carla Estrada offered him a role in the soap opera, Más Allá del Puente, together with Maria Sorté in 1993-1994.
+He starred in telenovelas, including Cenizas y diamantes, Madres egoístas and Maria Mercedes.
+Carla Estrada offered him a role in the soap opera, Más allá del puente, together with Maria Sorté in 1993–1994.
 After this telenovela, Colunga played a role in Marimar.
-In 1994, the film Kiss Me On The Mouth featuring Colunga and Paulina Rubio, was shown in the cinema.
+In 1994, the film Bésame en la boca featuring Colunga and Paulina Rubio, was shown in the cinema.
 In 1995, Colunga played the role of Lieutenant Raul Gutierrez in Alondra, a period novel produced by Carla Estrada.
 He acted alongside Veronica Merchant, Gonzalo Vega, Ernesto Laguardia, Marga Lopez, Ana Colchero, Juan Manuel Bernal, Beatriz Sheridan, and Eric del Castillo.

-In 1995-1996, Colunga got his first starring role with Thalía in the telenovela, Maria la del Barrio, giving life to Luis Fernando de la Vega.
-With this telenovela, Colunga began to be known internationally.
+In 1995–1996, Colunga got his first starring role with Thalía in the telenovela, Maria la del Barrio, giving life to Luis Fernando de la Vega.
+With this telenovela, Colunga began to be known internationally and established his sex symbol status.

 He later starred in Esmeralda (1997) with Leticia Calderon, seen in countries as disparate as Indonesia and the Czech Republic.
 After the success of Esmeralda, he made a foray into theater with Original Sin Not where he starred with Chantal Andere, as Jenny and Bill, in an unhappy marriage in the process of destruction.
 His next show was in 1998, La Usurpadora, with Venezuelan actress Gabriela Spanic, Juan Pablo Gamboa, Chantal Andere, Alejandro Ruiz, Enrique Lizalde and Dominika Paleta.
 He played Carlos Daniel Bracho, a man who knows that the usurper, Paulina, has replaced his wife Paola, and is being blackmailed for it.